4 that the righteous requirement of the law might be fulfilled in us who do not walk according to the flesh but according to the Spirit.

 Self-justification is here set over against justification by faith.
 There are two fundamental courses of life we can take.
 We can trust self-righteousness or Christ’s righteousness for salvation.
 The law is weak through the flesh, so the law cannot save a soul.

-The word “walk” has the idea of live as a course of life.
+The word “walk” carries the idea of living as a course of life.
 It comes from two words: around and to walk, to walk around.
 The reference is to the whole activity of the Christian’s life.
 Our legal or forensic right with God is one thing, but how we apply what we have in Christ is another thing.
 The word “walk” is a turn to the experiential side of Christianity.
 It is a metaphor dealing with the new life the Holy Spirit gives the believer.

 Walking here is not an admonition but a statement of fact that applies to all believers.
 This is true of every Christian without exception.
 No true Christian lives his life according to the norm of the flesh but according to the norm of the Spirit.
 Walking here is not a commandment but a factual declaration that relates to each believer.
 Every true Christian will walk in the Spirit.
 Our liberty in Christ allows the believer freedom to please God.
 The Holy Spirit produces new life in every Christian.